cutbox/CutBox/README.md

 CutBox is inspired by [JumpCut](https://github.com/snark/jumpcut) & [Flycut](https://github.com/TermiT/Flycut)

-CutBox only deals in plaintext for now, I'm thinking about image and other document types down the road, but I needed some specific things from a plaintext pasteboard history, so here we are.
+CutBox only deals in plaintext.

+Images and other document types may be supported down the road.
+[You can vote for support by adding a reaction here.](https://github.com/cutbox/CutBox/issues/53)

 # Download / install...